-Furthermore, it verifies if WordPress and PHP is up-to-date and hides the WordPress version from public etc, if your site is protected by a Web Firewall.
+Furthermore, it verifies if WordPress and PHP are up-to-date and hides the WordPress version from the public, etc if your site is protected by a Web Firewall.
 It also protects your Uploads Directory, restricts wp-content and wp-includes access by hardening file permissions, and checks for the integrity of your core WordPress files.
 It monitors a large number of actions, including, Login attempts, Failed Logins, File Changes, and so on.

 Sucuri also checks if your site has been black-listed anywhere like Google Safe Browsing, Norton Safe Web, Phish Tank, SiteAdvisor, Eset, Yandex, etc and informs you about it.

 Apart from Sucuri, Secure WordPress plugin, Exploit Scanner, WordFence Security, WordPress Sentinel, Quttera, VIP Scanner, iThemes Security (formerly Better WP Security), BulletProof Security and All In One WP Security & Firewall are among the other good scanners and security plugins you may want to have a look at.
-Most of these plugins, apart from scanning your site for malware, will also help you Harden File Permissions, delete ReadMe files, hide WordPress version, and more.
+Most of these plugins, apart from scanning your site for malware, will also help you Harden File Permissions, delete ReadMe files, hide WordPress versions, and more.